lulunac27a/gamification-todo-list-vue-typescript/docs/index.md

-# Vue gamification todo list app with Vuex, SCSS and TypeScript
+# Vue gamification todo list app with Vuex, SCSS, and TypeScript

 This application is a todo list with task repetition with level and experience points, and it stores to local storage using `vuex-persistedstate`.
+Try it on Netlify: https://gamification-todo-list-vue-typescript.netlify.app/

 ## Contents

-`src`: Source for Vue, SCSS and TypeScript files.
+- `src`: Source for Vue, SCSS, and TypeScript files.
-`src/components`: Vue components to render as HTML with SCSS styles.
+- `src/components`: Vue components to render as HTML with SCSS styles.
-`src/store`: Vuex store and store options.
+- `src/store`: Vuex store and store options.

+Try it on Netlify: https://gamification-todo-list-vue-typescript.netlify.app/

 ## Features